-30. Due to the COVID-19 pandemic, the whole country was in national, regional and local lockdown restrictions during 2020 and 2021.
-The housing delivery test is backward looking over a three year period meaning that the impact of COVID-19 pandemic affect Housing Delivery Test results.
-In response to the disruption to the construction sector caused by the first national lockdown in March 2020, the Government made a one-month (31 days) adjustment to the 2019/20 housing requirement as included in the previous Housing Delivery Test result for 2020 (which covered the period 1 April 2017 to 31 March
+28. Due to the COVID-19 pandemic, the whole country was in national, regional and local lockdown restrictions during 2020 and 2021.
+The housing delivery test is backward looking over a three year period meaning that the impact of COVID-19 pandemic continues to affect the latest Housing Delivery Test result which covers the three year period 1 April 2019 to 31 March 2022.
+In recognition of the disruption to the construction sector, the Housing Delivery Test results include a reduced period for measuring the total homes required rather than the full three-year period.
+An 8 month period has been used for the 2020/21 monitoring year.
+Additionally, an 11 month period has been used for the 2019/20 monitoring year.
+No adjustment was made in the 2021/22 monitoring year.
+This means that the total number of homes required for the Housing Delivery Test result for 2022 is based on a two year and seven month period instead of the full three year period.